-I am a Postdoctoral Assistant Professor at the University of Michigan working in analysis and geometry.
+I am a postdoctoral fellow at the University of Toronto working in analysis and geometry.
 I am particularly interested in microlocal/semiclassical analysis, dynamical systems and inverse problems arising in mathematical physics.
-In the spring and summer of 2021, I was a visiting postdoctoral researcher at McGill University.
-In the spring and summer of 2022, I was a postdoctoral researcher at IST Austria working with the Kaloshin Group.
-I completed my PhD in mathematics at the University of California, Irvine under the direction of Hamid Hezari.
+From 2020-2025, I was a Postdoctoral Assistant Professor at the University of Michigan, with visiting stints at McGill University and IST Austria working with the Kaloshin Group.
+I completed my PhD in mathematics in 2020 at the University of California, Irvine under the direction of Hamid Hezari.
 In the fall of 2019, I was also a program associate at the Mathematical Sciences Research Institute for the Semester on Microlocal Analysis.
-When not doing math, you can find me at an Afghan mehmani (get together), baking pastries, roasting coffee, playing saxophone or cycling whenever it's sunny outside!
+When not doing math, you can find me baking pastries, roasting coffee, gardening, playing saxophone or cycling whenever it's sunny outside!

 I support Federico Ardila's axioms: